igankevich/SaintPetersburg/README.md

 ## Installation

-On Linux type ``make install`` to install everything to standard TeX Live locations.
-Alternatively, just copy all `*.sty` files into your project directory so that LaTeX can find them.
+On Linux type ``make && make install`` to install everything to standard TeX Live locations.
+Alternatively, just type ``make`` and copy all `*.sty` files from build directory into your project directory so that LaTeX can find them.
 In order to show university's logo in the background of the title slide, you need to download its medium size version from [the official web-site](http://pr.spbu.ru/images/simvolika/logo/CoA_Medium.eps).

 ## Usage